-Cognitive behavioural therapy (CBT) is a talking therapy that focuses on the way you think and behave in order to help you cope with difficulties you might be facing.
+Cognitive behavioural therapy (CBT) is a talking therapy that focuses on the way you think, feel and behave in order to help you cope with difficulties you might be facing.
 At its core, CBT understands that our thoughts, feelings, bodies and behaviours are all intrinsically connected.
-When we have difficulties in any one of these areas, it automatically impacts the others, sometimes resulting in a vicious cycle where people feel trapped by a problem.
+When we have difficulties in any one of these areas, it automatically affects the others, sometimes resulting in a vicious cycle where people feel trapped by a problem.

 CBT helps people to identify and then disrupt these vicious cycles by intervening at multiple levels to allow positive change to happen.
 It currently has the widest evidence base of all of the talking therapies and has been shown to be an effective way of treating a number of different mental and physical health conditions.

 Third Wave Therapies/Third Wave CBT

 These therapies include acceptance and commitment therapy (ACT), mindfulness, and compassion focused therapy (CFT).
 Whilst pure CBT is often focused on helping people to enhance their problem solving skills, not all problems can be easily solved.
 These therapies therefore shift the emphasis away from the thoughts, feelings and behaviours and instead focus on the relationship that we have with them.
 This shift seems quite small but it has significant implications for what we do in therapy and how we work with your difficulties.
 Third wave therapies actively move away from the idea that certain coping styles or emotional experiences are pathological or ‘wrong’.
 Instead they focus on helping you feel more at ease with yourself and the world, and more attuned to the things that really matter to you when deciding how to behave or react.